Dec 24, 2020

 How I start

-Come up with where to go and from where I'm starting (usually
+Come up with where to go and from where I'm starting (usually in that order)

 Factor in limitations (i.e. money, COVID, time)